pratikasr/veranatest/docs/trust-deposit-yield-design.md

 | `blocks_per_year` | `uint32` or `sdk.Int` | Chain-specific estimate used when converting annual rate into per-block allowances. |
 | `verana_pool_address` | `string` | Bech32 string for the Verana Pool module account (default: module addr derived from name). |

+**Justification vs POC:** The POC stores only share value, total value, and rate, with no validation or address configurability.
+Production requires configurable block cadence (networks may tune it), validated financial caps, and removal of hard-coded addresses to avoid runtime breakage.

 Parameter validation must enforce non-negative amounts, rate ≤ 1, and a non-zero block count.

 ## Keeper State